 Begbroke Science Park works closely with the local community providing a programme of school events, functioning as a conference venue and supporting numerous local activities.

 Oxford Science Park

-Covering 50,000m2 of office and laboratory space, the Oxford Science Park is jointly owned by Magdalen College and the Prudential.
+Covering 50,000m2 of office and laboratory space, the Oxford Science Park is wholly owned by Magdalen College.
 It employs more than 2,000 people and has been operating since 1990.
 Over 40% of the business is in the pharmaceutical and biomedical sphere, and includes successful spin-outs such as OrganOx and Oxford Nanopore.

 Saïd Business School is the University of Oxford’s department for studies in business, management and finance.

 It aims to translate high-level academic research into global change, creating a network between the University’s academics and dynamic, experienced businesspeople.
 Every year, groups of MBA students from Oxford undertake projects in which they offer free consultancy services to businesses.